fbpx ...

 52% of live stream watchers prefer to watch ad-supported content to subscription-based content.

-Content Types The most popular Twitch streaming category are games.
+Content Types The most popular Twitch streaming category is games.

-In the US, 86% of live streaming are from sporting events.
+In the US, 86% of live streaming is from sporting events.

 51% of live video material streamed on mobile devices is user-generated content.